 Electrocution/Electric Shock Lawsuits Nationwide

-Cliff Roberts and his teams have recently filed electrocution death and/or electrical injury lawsuits in Texas, Florida, South Carolina, Tennessee, Oklahoma, Kansas, Nebraska, Georgia, and will continue to accept electrocution cases in all 50 States.
+Cliff Roberts and his teams have recently filed electrocution death and/or electrical injury lawsuits in Texas, Florida, South Carolina, Tennessee, Oklahoma, Kansas, Nebraska, Georgia, Iowa and will continue to accept electrocution cases in all 50 States.

-*Recent News* – Electric Shock Settlements
+Recent Electric Shock Settlements at the Firm

 Cliff Roberts’ team recently handled an electrocution death case where a dock worker was working in a hazardous electrical environment with a drill near water.
 The general contractor, employer, and homeowner were all alleged to be at fault.
 The family reached a confidential settlement.